jwhan77/jwhan77.github.io/README.md

 ## About The Project

 I've been working as a frontend web developer over 3 years.
-I built my personal portfolio website to showcase my frontend web development skills.
-I wanted to make it look professional.
+I built my personal portfolio website to showcase my frontend web development skills and wanted to make it look professional.
 So I used a laaqiq’s design template and coded in HTML and CSS.

 It is responsive on all devices and has smooth animations.
 Check out my website at [here](https://portfolio-website-jwhan77.vercel.app/).